What is Classical:NEXT?

 Classical:NEXT is made up of four main components: Showcases, Conference, the Expo and networking.

-In the Showcases, artists and productions are presented in a series of short concerts offering artistic directors, concert bookers, journalists and more a unique opportunity to gain an overview of artistic activity within a short space of time.
+The Showcases are a series of short concerts featuring a wide range of artists and productions, offering artistic directors, concert bookers, journalists, and others a unique opportunity to gain an overview of current artistic activity, and to make new discoveries in a short amount of time.

-New to Classical:NEXT?
-We highly recommend you read this great primer for c:N newbies written by Frank J. Oteri.
+- New to Classical:NEXT?
+We recommend starting with this great primer for C:N newbies written by Frank J. Oteri.

 Why?